elmsln/elmsln/README.md

 Play quickly
 ==============
 Vagrant is the fastest way to get up and running quickly.
-See the [Vagrant installation documentation](https://elmsln.readthedocs.io/en/latest/development/Vagrant-Step-by-Step-setup/) on how to get up and running now!
+See the [Vagrant installation documentation](https://elmsln.readthedocs.io/en/latest/development/Vagrant-Step-by-Step-setup/) on how to get up and running now! elmsln.org also has some sponsored demos of the technology but the real deal is always best!

 Issues
 ==============